 Sure, country music captured the "sad bastard" stereotype early and exploited it often.
 But the truth is, singing songs about being lonely captured the sentiment of so many blue collar Americans.
 Which makes sense, because Gibson grew up a poor Carolina boy.

-Most area musicians made it to Nashville immediately, but Gibson actually found success in Knoxville first.
-He eventually found his break by way of the tune "Sweet Dreams," which landed him a publishing deal with Roy Acuff's company and a record deal with MGM.
+Most area musicians made it to Nashville immediately, but Gibson actually found success in Knoxville, Tennessee.
+The Shelby, North Carolina native eventually found his break by way of the tune "Sweet Dreams," which landed him a publishing deal with Roy Acuff's company and a record deal with MGM.